bootstrap-ruby/bootstrap_form/README.md

 ### bootstrap_fields_for

-Adding fields for a different object without nesting can be achieved using the `bootstrap_fields_for` helper in the same way it is done in rails.
+Adding fields for a different object without nesting can be achieved using the `bootstrap_fields_for` helper in the same way it is done in Rails.

 ![Example 3](demo/doc/screenshots/bootstrap/readme/03_example.png "Example 3")
 ```erb